Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Association measures based on multi-categorical proportional reduction in error

 \section{Association measures based on multi-categorical proportional reduction in error}

 In the previous section, we introduced Goodman–Kruskal's $\lambda_{Y\vert X}$, a representative association measure based on proportional reduction in error, along with its alternative measure $\lambda^K_{Y\vert X}$.
-While these methods are important methods for measuring association, they have an imitation that restricts their applicability in practice.
-Specifically, when the maximum joint probabilities in each row are concentrated in a single column and exhibit partial independence, both $\lambda_{Y\vert X}$ and $\lambda^K_{Y\vert X}$ become $0$, rendering them unable to detect associations that may exist in other columns.
+While these methods are important for measuring association, they have a limitation that restricts their practical applicability.
+Specifically, when the maximum joint probabilities in each row are concentrated in a single column and exhibit partial independence, both $\lambda_{Y\vert X}$ and $\lambda^K_{Y\vert X}$ become $0$, rendering the measures unable to detect associations that may exist in other columns.
 This issue arises because both measures rely solely on the category with the highest probability when calculating the probabilities of error, which means much of the information observed in the contingency table is discarded rather than utilized.
 Therefore, in this section, we focus on proportional reduction in error across multiple categories and propose an extended association measure.
 This measure is easily interpretable and well-suited for exploratory applied research.